pfheatwole/thesis/source/introduction.rst

   flexible wing called a *paraglider*.

-* Because a paraglider is a non-motorized aircraft, its motion is entirely dictated by gravity and wind.
+* Because a paraglider is a non-motorized aircraft, its motion is entirely dictated by interactions with gravity and wind.
 Paragliding pilots are totally dependent on the local air currents to achieve their flight goals.

-* A lifting component to the wind counteracts the effect of gravity, allowing the pilot to slow their descent or even gain altitude; a sinking vertical component has the opposite effect.
+* The aerodynamic forces on the wing are the product of the relative velocity between the wing and the air.
+If the air is ascending it allows the pilot to slow their descent, or even gain altitude; conversely, sinking air will cause the wing to descend more quickly.
 The horizontal component of the wind determines the direction and distance the glider can fly.

-* A successful flight depends on the pilot's ability to recognize and navigate the current wind configuration in order to achieve their flight goals, which may include optimizing for flight time, distance, or a particular route.
+* A successful flight depends on the pilot's ability to recognize the structure of the local air currents and navigate them in order to achieve their flight goals, which may include optimizing for flight time, distance, or a particular route.

 * Because a glider is constantly exchanging potential energy to counteract gravity, the pilot must recognize the wind patterns as quickly as possible.